Cookie Notice

 If graduates need any special accommodations, please contact Audra Weinstein at audra@illinois.edu.

-Some accommodation requests (such as American Sign Language Interpreters) received after this date will be given due diligence to be filled but may not be guaranteed.
+Some accommodation requests (such as American Sign Language Interpreters) received after Friday, April 11 will be given due diligence to be filled but may not be guaranteed.

 • What is Convocation?
 How is it different from Commencement?

-Convocation is the term describing individual departmental or school ceremonies.
+A convocation ceremony celebrates the completion of your program and includes individual recognition of each student who has conferred a degree.
 These smaller ceremonies are dubbed Convocation to avoid confusion with the university-wide Commencement ceremony.
 A&D’s Convocation ceremony is scheduled so as not to conflict with the Commencement ceremony; thus, you and your guests may attend both ceremonies.

 Not necessarily.
-PhD candidates need to have finished all graduation requirements (including the dissertation deposit for PhD students) to attend the A&D Convocation.
+PhD candidates need to have finished all graduation requirements (including the dissertation deposit) to attend the A&D Convocation.
 However, EdM/MA/MFA degree candidates are eligible to attend the A&D Convocation ceremony, while they have a maximum of 8 hours of unfinished coursework left (and/or a thesis deposit).
-BFA and BA candidates may participate in the A&D Convocation if they are graduating in May, August or December 2024 or graduated December 2023.
+BFA and BA candidates may participate in the A&D Convocation if they are graduating in May, August or December 2025 or graduated August or December 2024.

 • Does registration for graduation automatically register the student for the A&D Convocation, and vice versa?